 Start small and increase participation as your kids age.

 Seek opportunities through your community; work with social agencies, schools, churches and the like.
 Make sure that you dress for the job and use the right tools.
 Don’t forget to keep your eyes on the little ones to make sure everyone is safe.

 Giving back is one of those things that not only helps to build character, it can also be a way to enforce what kids are learning every day.
 They may go from sorting items into like piles, to counting and organizing; there are lessons to be learned all along the way.

 Nourishing our kids minds and hearts is one of the most important things we can do to influence the kind of people they will become.
 Teaching empathy, gratitude and kindness should be among the top of the list.

-By keeping communication open with your children and ensuring they know what you value, giving back to those in need will be second nature to them.
+By keeping communication open with your children and ensuring they know what you value, giving back will be second nature to them.
 Raising a generation of people who’s first instinct is to help is of benefit to us all.

 Related Article: Daily Affirmations for Kids